 Financial Management in Normal Operations

 In its normal operations, a company provides a product or service, makes a sale to its customer, collects the money, and starts the process over again.
 Financial management is moving cash efficiently through this cycle.
-This means that managing the turnover ratios of raw materials and finished goods inventories, selling to customers and collecting the receivables on a timely basis, and starting over by purchasing more raw materials.
+This means managing the turnover ratios of raw materials and finished goods inventories, selling to customers and collecting the receivables on a timely basis, and starting over by purchasing more raw materials.

 In the meantime, the business must pay its bills, its suppliers, and employees.
 All of this must be done with cash, and it takes astute financial management to make sure that these funds flow efficiently